Fibrolamellar hepatocellular carcinoma

 Treatment and prognosis

-Fibrolamellar carcinoma is less aggressive than HCC but usually, due to lack of symptoms until it becomes sizable, and often a lack of secretion of AFP, stage at presentation tends to be advanced 5.
+Even though fibrolamellar hepatocellular carcinoma is less aggressive than hepatocellular carcinoma, the stage at presentation tends to be advanced due to a lack of symptoms until it becomes sizable, and a lack of secretion of AFP 5.

 Resection is the treatment of choice, with a resulting 5-year survival of 76%.
-This compares favourably to generic HCC which, even when resectable, has a 5-year survival of only 37-56% 1.
+This compares favourably to hepatocellular carcinoma which, even when resectable, has a 5-year survival of only 37-56% 1.

 If unresectable, this tumor is universally fatal.